weaviate/CORD-19-Weaviate/readme.md

 ## Notes
 - [ ] Let's collaborate to make something great
 - [ ] I did not pay full attention to vectorization settings in the schema.
 When we want to do search and classification, maybe this needs better setting (better check now than later)

+## References
+- Used some code from this kernel: https://www.kaggle.com/xhlulu/cord-19-eda-parse-json-and-generate-clean-csv